jcarterlab/The-Good-the-Bad-and-the-Ugly/The-Good-the-Bad-and-the-Ugly.md

-Eastwood’s The Good, The Bad And The Ugly, Trump’s election elicited rhetoric indicating good (a heightened sense of national belonging for many (albeit predominantly white) Americans), bad (increasing political polarization), and ugly (growing social discrimination) changes in American society.
+Eastwood’s The Good, The Bad And The Ugly, Trump’s election elicited rhetoric indicating good (a heightened sense of national belonging for many (albeit predominantly white) Americans), bad (increasing political polarization), and ugly (growing social discrimination) aspects in American society.